 See international equivalent qualifications on the International Office website.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 If English is not your first language, you will need to reach the requirements outlined in our profile level E.

 Further information about English language requirements and profile levels.

-The programme emphasises the development of social work and social research and analysis methods, as well as substantive knowledge.
+The programme places strong emphasis on the development of social work/care research methods and analysis, as well as building substantive knowledge.
 Graduates from our MSc Social Work Research can go on to careers as social work and care researchers or analysts, or research commissioners/managers in public or private agencies, both in the UK and internationally.

 Potential employers include local or central government departments, voluntary or charitable organisations, national or international non-governmental organisations, or global institutions such as the United Nations.

 Alternatively, our MSc provides students with the core training to further their career in academic research with a PhD in Social Work.